Signed in as:

 Gary Bernice

-Gary Bernice is the director of Springfield’s High School of Science and Technology Concert Band, Jazz Band, Wind Ensemble, Symphonic Band, and Stomp Percussion Ensemble.
-As co-founder and co-director of Springfield’s Mentoring Through Music Program (MTM) and IGNITE Mentoring Program, he also coaches chamber ensembles (small music ensembles) and teaches group and individual music lessons after school.
+At SciTech, Mr. Bernice directed the Concert Band, Jazz Band, Wind Ensemble, Symphonic Band, and Stomp Percussion Ensemble.
+As co-founder and co-director of Springfield’s Mentoring Through Music Program (MTM) and IGNITE Mentoring Program, he also coached chamber ensembles (small music ensembles) and taught group and individual music lessons after school.

 Mr. Bernice graduated Summa Cum Laude from the University of Massachusetts, Amherst with a Bachelor of Music degree in Music Education and holds a Master of Music degree in Music Education, also from the University of Massachusetts, Amherst.
 In 2006, Mr. Bernice completed an honors thesis through the Commonwealth Honors College at the University of Massachusetts titled Students’ Beliefs About Relevant Curriculum in the Secondary Urban Music Classroom.